falcosecurity/falco/README.md

 #### Rules

+Along with a condition, each rule includes the following fields:

+* _rule_: a short unique name for the rule
+* _desc_: a longer description of what the rule detects
-Along with a condition, each rule includes an _output_ and a _priority_.
-The output format specifies the message that should be output if a matching event occurs, and follows the Sysdig [output format syntax](http://www.sysdig.org/wiki/sysdig-user-guide/#output-formatting).
+* _output_ and _priority_: The output format specifies the message that should be output if a matching event occurs, and follows the Sysdig [output format syntax](http://www.sysdig.org/wiki/sysdig-user-guide/#output-formatting).
 The priority is a case-insensitive representation of severity and should be one of "emergency", "alert", "critical", "error", "warning", "notice", "informational", or "debug".

 A complete rule using the above condition might be: